Knife attack near Suriname’s capital Paramaribo kills at least 9 people, including kids, police say

 PARAMARIBO, Suriname (AP) — A knife attack outside Suriname ’s capital of Paramaribo killed at least nine people, including five children, police said Sunday.

-Officials said the victims included four of the attacker's children and neighbors who came to their aid.
-A neighbor's child was also killed.
+Officials said the victims included the attacker's children and neighbors who came to their aid.
 Local media reported the victims were located at multiple homes.

 Police said a sixth child and another adult were seriously injured in the attack and were being treated at a hospital in Paramaribo.